 - Only used for special purpose.

 Third Generation Computer (1965-1975)

-This is third generation and middle stage under the “five computer generations”.
-The computers of this generation could be developed after the development of Integrated Circuit.
+This is the third generation and middle stage under the “five computer generations”.
+The computers of this generation could be developed after the development of the Integrated Circuit.
 Integrated Circuits were made of silicon.
 A single 1C could hold a number of transistors and resistors.
 This was also called Chip.
 The computers of this generation were 1000 times fast as compared to first generation computers and their cost was comparatively low.
 The memory of these computers was much more and data processing became very easy.